 A trip to the dentist can be an unnerving affair – the thought of all those peculiar instruments, and then after that angst there’s the bill to pay too.
 So what’s the best way to spread the costs of dental treatment?

 Choosing toothpaste should be one of life’s simpler decisions.
 But with more than a hundred varieties on sale promising everything from cavity prevention to teeth whitening, how do you decide which is best?

 Strangely, I used to loved going to our NHS dentist as a child.
 Maybe it was the free lolly they gave you (not something you can imagine dentists encouraging these days).
 Still, at least I was able to visit an NHS dentist.

 How easy is it to find out which NHS dentist in your area can give you an appointment?
 We’ve found that getting accurate information can be a real struggle.

-If you’ve been left confused by a trip to the dentist, we’d love you to share your experience.
-Are you clear about what your treatment will cost before you have the treatment?
+If you’ve been left confused by a trip to your NHS dentist, we’d love you to share your experience.
+Are you clear about what your treatment will cost before you have it?

 Last week we asked you whether you use an electric or manual toothbrush.
 As the referee of that debate, I have to award team electric the winners.
 But it was a valiant effort by the manual underdogs.

 I’m sure all of you brush your teeth at least two times a day, but what’s your tool of choice?
 Do you opt for an electric or a manual brush?
 Here’s Patrick and Adam going head-to-head in the Great British Brush Off…

 I recently needed an emergency appointment with a dentist; any dentist I could see.
 But the advice I received shocked me more than the problem itself, especially after learning that I had probably been misinformed.

 Many people choose dental treatment on the NHS due to the lower prices.
 Yet others prefer the choice and quality available with private dental care.
 So could Dental Payment Plans make private prices easier to stomach?